nedsantiago/modify_unsteady_data/README.md

 ## ⚡Usage
 ### For exporting flooding flow rate data
 1) Run the file
+2) Declare the HEC-RAS main directory
-2) Declare Unsteady Flow file to manipulate
+3) Declare Unsteady Flow file to manipulate
-3) Select DSS file to apply to Unsteady Flow file
+4) Select DSS file to apply to Unsteady Flow file
-4) Done!
+5) Done!

 ## 📖 Documentation
 ### How to create the executable